apacheignite/documentation/basic-concepts/clients-vs-servers.md

   "title": "Computing on Clients or Servers"
 }
 [/block]
-By default `IgniteCompute` will execute jobs on all the server nodes.
+By default, `IgniteCompute` will execute jobs on all the server nodes.
 However, you can choose to execute jobs only on server nodes or only on client nodes by creating a corresponding cluster group.
 [block:code]
 {
   "codes": [